tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 After installing, and running the software we need to select a network device to start monitoring (named eth0, Wi-Fi, etc)
  > **NOTE:** Program may need to be ran as an _Administrator_

-Once we select a device we immediately start collecting incoming packets.
+Once we select a device, we immediately start collecting incoming packets.
 There are four main windows here:
  - Command Menu w/ Display filter
  - Packet Listing